 Validity: 01 Jan 2013 to 31 Dec 2016

-Once home to a royal hunting reserve, Chitwan National Park is now widely recognised as one of the best in Asia.
-Discover an enchanting lost world of verdant jungle pierced with bird-calls and punctuated with wildlife sightings.
-Head out in search of rhino, crocodile, monkey, deer and - fingers crossed - Bengal tiger.
+Travel to Nepal and visit the Chitwan National Park.
+Once home to a royal hunting reserve, Chitwan National Park is now widely recognised as one of the best national parks in Asia.
+Discover an enchanting lost world of verdant jungle pierced with birdcalls and punctuated with wildlife sightings.
+Head out in search of rhinos, crocodiles, monkeys, deer and - fingers crossed - Bengal tigers.
+Discover the quiet nobility of elephants and meet their mahout caretakers.
 Conclude this wild adventure with your own exploration of Kathmandu.

 Table of Contents